Vocal cords

-In humans, vocal cords, also known as vocal folds or voice reeds, are folds of throat tissues that are key in creating sounds through vocalization.
-The size of vocal cords affects the pitch of voice.
+The vocal cords, also known as vocal folds, are folds of throat tissues that are key in creating sounds through vocalization.
+The length of the vocal cords affects the pitch of voice, similar to a violin string.
 Open when breathing and vibrating for speech or singing, the folds are controlled via the recurrent laryngeal branch of the vagus nerve.
 They are composed of twin infoldings of mucous membrane stretched horizontally, from back to front, across the larynx.
 They vibrate, modulating the flow of air being expelled from the lungs during phonation.

 The 'true vocal cords' are distinguished from the 'false vocal folds', known as vestibular folds or ventricular folds, which sit slightly superior to the more delicate true folds.
 These have a minimal role in normal phonation, but can produce deep sonorous tones, screams and growls.

 The length of the vocal fold at birth is approximately six to eight millimeters and grows to its adult length of eight to sixteen millimeters by adolescence.
-Testosterone, an androgen secreted by the gonads, causes irreversible changes in the cartilages and musculature of the larynx when present in high enough concentrations, such as during an adolescent boy's puberty: The thyroid prominence appears, the vocal folds lengthen and become rounded, and the epithelium thickens with the formation of three distinct layers in the lamina propria.
+DHT, an androgen metabolite of testosterone which is secreted by the gonads, causes changes in the cartilages and musculature of the larynx when present in high enough concentrations, such as during an adolescent boy's puberty: The thyroid prominence appears, the vocal folds lengthen and become rounded, and the epithelium thickens with the formation of three distinct layers in the lamina propria..
+These changes are only partially reversible via reconstructive surgery such as chondrolaryngoplasty, feminization laryngoplasty, and laser tuning of the vocal cords.

 Structure

 Location

 The vocal folds are located within the larynx at the top of the trachea.
-They are attached at the back to the arytenoid cartilages, and at the front to the thyroid cartilage.
+They are attached at the back to the arytenoid cartilages, and at the front to the thyroid cartilage via Broyles ligament.
 They are part of the glottis.
 Their outer edges are attached to muscle in the larynx while their inner edges form an opening called the rima glottidis.
 They are constructed from epithelium, but they have a few muscle-fibres in them, namely the vocalis muscle which tightens the front part of the ligament near to the thyroid cartilage.
 They are flat triangular bands and are pearly white in color.
 Above both sides of the glottis are the two vestibular folds or false vocal folds which have a small sac between them.